Heinrich Pommerenke: Crimes and manhunt

-On 2 June, before the Klimek murder became known, Pommerenke attacked a 25-year-old waitress near the Triberg im Schwarzwald train station, attacking her with an ironed wood and stealing her purse.
+On June 2, before the Klimek murder became known, Pommerenke attacked a 25-year-old waitress near the Triberg im Schwarzwald train station, attacking her with an ironbound wood and stealing her purse.

-On 6 June, while cycling around in Karlsruhe, Pommerenke injured two women severely by stabbing them in the necks.
+On June 6, while cycling around in Karlsruhe, Pommerenke injured two women severely by stabbing them in their necks.

-On 8 June, Pommerenke broke into the room of a 15-year-old girl through an open window and severely injured her by stabbing her in the neck, but was chased away by her father who had come to her aid.
+On June 8, Pommerenke broke into the room of a 15-year-old girl through an open window and severely injured her by stabbing her in the neck, but was chased away by her father, who had come to her aid.
 The police were able to secure a sole imprint of the offender at the scene.

-On 9 June, Pommerenke raped and strangled 16-year-old Rita Walterspacher near Baden-Baden, dumping her body in a nearby wooded area where she was found the following day.
+On June 9, Pommerenke raped and strangled 16-year-old Rita Walterspacher near Baden-Baden, dumping her body in a nearby wooded area where she was found the following day.
 Again, the investigators lacked any leads.

-On 10 June, Pommerenke stole a small caliber rifle and an air-pressure pistol during a break-in in a weapons shop in Baden-Baden.
-With this pistol he invaded on 18 June a ticket office at Durlach station, seizing 540 Deutsche Mark and escaping unrecognized.
-On the same day he picked up a suit from a tailor in Hornberg, ordering it under his own name.
-He next left his own worn-out clothes and a package back in which was the small-caliber rifle which he wanted to use in a few days.
+On June 10, Pommerenke stole a small-caliber rifle and an air-pressure pistol during a break-in in a weapons shop in Baden-Baden.
+With this pistol, he invaded on 18 June a ticket office at Durlach station, seizing 540 Deutsche Mark and escaping unrecognized.
+On the same day, he picked up a suit from a tailor in Hornberg, ordering it under his name.
+He next left his worn-out clothes and a package behind, which was the small-caliber rifle that he wanted to use in a few days.

-A footprint was found at the scene in Durlach station, which corresponded to the track secured on 8 June and the description provided to police with the first evidence of a connection between the burglary and the murders.
-On 19 June, a man named Schneider from Hornberg reported that he had found a small-calibre rifle and provided personal data of the perpetrator; the same day Pommerenke was recognised in Hornberg and was arrested on the station's forecourt.
+A footprint was found at the scene in Durlach station, which corresponded to the track secured on June 8 and the description provided to police with the first evidence of a connection between the burglary and the murders.
+On June 19, a man named Schneider from Hornberg reported that he had found a small-calibre rifle and provided personal data of the perpetrator; the same day, Pommerenke was recognised in Hornberg and was arrested on the station's forecourt.